PlanktoScope/forklift/docs/specs/00-package.md

      protocol: http
      ```

-- `tags` is an array of strings specifying labels which must be associated with the required service.

-   - This field is optional.
-   - These tags have no semantic meaning within the Forklift package specification, but tag requirements can be used for arbitrary purposes.
-For example, tags can be used to require a network service annotated with information about specific API versions, subprotocols, etc. If a package deployment specifies that it requires a network service with one or more tags, then another package deployment will only be considered to satisfy the network service dependency if it provides a network service matching both the required route and all required tags.
-This is useful in ensuring that a network service provided by one package deployment is compatible with the API version required by a service client from another package deployment, for example.
-   - Example:

-     ```yaml
-     tags:
-       - mjpeg-stream
-     ```

 - `paths` is an array of strings which are paths which must be accessible on the required service.

    - This field is optional.